-- (11) Students may apply for a range of adjustments to assessment for events that: - a. are of short-term impact; - b. are outside their control; - c. have had or will have a significant impact on their ability to complete an assessment task. - (12) Situations which may lead to a need to apply for an adjustment may include: - a. medical, mental health, or compassionate grounds, such as: - i. giving or having just given birth; - ii. psychological issues; - iii. surgery or hospitalisation; - iv. illness of the student or a close family member; - v. death or funeral of a close family member; - b. military service; - c. the student being selected to participate in a state, national or international sporting, artistic, cultural, academic, religious or civil event; - d. religious convictions; - e. emergency services duty or jury service; - f. other unavoidable commitments on the day of an assessment event such as unavoidable and unexpected employment commitments. - (13) Adjustments are not considered for circumstances such as: - a. normal employment commitments; - b. personal travel or social plans such as weddings. - (14) The options for adjustment to assessment in eligible circumstances include: - a.
+- (9) Students may apply for a range of adjustments to assessment for events that: - a. are of short-term impact; - b. are outside their control; - c. have had or will have a significant impact on their ability to complete an assessment task. - (10) Situations which may lead to a need to apply for an adjustment may include: - a. medical, mental health, or compassionate grounds, such as: - i. giving or having just given birth; - ii. psychological issues; - iii. surgery or hospitalisation; - iv. illness of the student or a close family member; - v. death of a close family member; - b. military service; - c. the student being selected to participate in a state, national or international sporting, artistic, cultural, academic, religious or civil event; - d. religious convictions; - e. emergency services duty or jury service; - f. other unavoidable commitments on the day of an assessment event such as unavoidable and unexpected employment commitments. - (11) Adjustments are not considered for circumstances such as: - a. normal employment commitments; - b. personal travel or social plans such as weddings. - (12) The options for adjustment to assessment in eligible circumstances include: - a.
 Short Extension of Time: for submission of assessable work for circumstances known in advance; - b.
 Special Consideration: a range of potential adjustments for acute, significant, and unexpected circumstances; - c.
-Alternative Assessment Schedule: for students who are prevented by exceptional circumstances from undertaking an examination or assessment on the scheduled date during the Final Assessment Period.
+Alternative Examinations: for students who are prevented by exceptional circumstances from sitting an examination on the scheduled date.

-(15) Applications for adjustments must be accompanied by official verifiable documentation as outlined on the relevant application form.
+(13) Applications for adjustments must be accompanied by official verifiable documentation as outlined on the relevant application form.